How effective is

 volts DC, but I can't run it directly from a car cigarette lighter, how do I

 Q: What about refrigerating

 batteries during storage to keep them fresh longer?
 How about freezing?

 Q: I didn't find any information about adding extra

 suitable to connect to the UPS?
 My UPS uses two 6V, 7AH batteries.

-Why does my wall-mount or desk-mount transformer make
+Q: Why does my wall-mount or desk-mount transformer make

 humming or buzzing sounds now?
 It only started up recently, and sometimes when

 Q: When is a